Furnace Tune-Up Services in Virginia

 Perform an Audit of the Gas Connections & Flues

 The flue is a pipe in your furnace designed to remove the byproducts of natural gas from your household.
 Once the exhaust pipe in your furnace becomes clogged, a fire can develop when your furnace is activated.
-Our team of contractors offer safe furnace tune-up services and will disassemble the flue cap to inspect for dirt, dust, animals, or a bird’s nest.
+Our team of contractors offers safe furnace tune-up services and will disassemble the flue cap to inspect for dirt, dust, animals, or a bird’s nest.

 If we discover bugs or animals in the flue, this is a sign of a loose flue cap.
 Our team of licensed technicians will remove each object from the exhaust pipe to restore the flow of natural gas.
-Next, we will install a new cap to the flue or exhaust pipe to prevent animals from entering in the future.
+Next, we will install a new cap on the flue or exhaust pipe to prevent animals from entering in the future.
 We will inspect the exhaust pipe for signs of rust or moisture during a furnace tune-up to confirm if the pipe is blocked.

 Top 5 Benefits of Performing a Furnace Tune-Up